First Liberty General Counsel Hiram Sasser reacts to the Fourth Circuit’s denial of an En Banc rehearing in the Bladensburg Veterans Memorial Case.

 The American Humanist Association and some of its members filed a lawsuit in February 2014, alleging that the public ownership, maintenance, and display of the memorial violated the Establishment Clause.

 First Liberty filed a motion to intervene in the lawsuit on behalf of The American Legion.
-In September 2014, the United States District Court for the District of Maryland granted the motion, permitting the Legion to become a party in the lawsuit to defend the memorial.
+The United States District Court for the District of Maryland granted the motion, permitting the Legion to become a party in the lawsuit to defend the memorial.

-On November 30, 2015, the United States District Court for the District of Maryland ruled that the Bladensburg World War I Veterans Memorial is constitutional.
-But on December 28, 2015, the American Humanist Association appealed that decision to the U.S. Court of Appeals for the Fourth Circuit.
+The United States District Court for the District of Maryland ruled that the Bladensburg World War I Veterans Memorial is constitutional.
+But in December 2015, the American Humanist Association appealed that decision to the U.S. Court of Appeals for the Fourth Circuit.

-First Liberty continues to fight to preserve the Bladensburg World War I Veterans Memorial and the legacy of the WWI veterans from Prince George’s County who sacrificed their lives for our nation’s freedom.
-On November 1, 2017, The American Legion filed a petition for a rehearing en banc with the Fourth Circuit.
-If granted, all active Fourth Circuit judges could hear and issue a decision in this extraordinary case.
+When the Court issued its decision against the memorial, First Liberty continued to fight to preserve the Bladensburg World War I Veterans Memorial.
+On behalf of the American Legion, First Liberty and volunteer firm Jones Day filed a petition for a rehearing en banc with the Fourth Circuit.
+If granted, all active Fourth Circuit judges would have heard and issued a decision in this extraordinary case.
+The Fourth Circuit denied the en banc petition, which leaves one final option.

 “Memorials are living reminders of our country’s history and the cost of war,” said Kelly Shackelford, President and CEO of First Liberty.
 “How will we remember the fallen or teach the next generation about service and sacrifice if we start bulldozing veterans memorials and cemeteries across America?
 We will continue our work to overturn this decision and defend the memory of those who preserved our freedom.”